Jerry Hadley: Career

-In the early 1990s, Hadley appeared on The Long Goodbye, an album of reinterpretations of the music of Procol Harum featuring past and present members of the band, augmented by orchestra and guest vocalists; Hadley's contributed with an interpretation of "Grand Hotel".
+In the early 1990s, Hadley appeared on The Long Goodbye, an album of reinterpretations of the music of Procol Harum featuring past and present members of the band, augmented by orchestra and guest vocalists; Hadley contributed with an interpretation of "Grand Hotel".

 In 1996, Hadley commissioned the composer Daniel Steven Crafts to set selected poems by Carl Sandburg to music.
 The work, The Song and The Slogan, premiered in 2000 at the University of Illinois, and was made into a PBS video, which won an Emmy Award for Best Musical Performance by the Mid-America Chapter of the National Academy of Television Arts and Sciences.
 Among the performers in the premiere were university professors and musicians with whom he had worked while a student, including pianist Eric Dalheim, conductor Paul Vermel, and cellist Barbara Hedlund.

 Hadley created the role of Don Luis de Carvajal y de la Cueva, in Myron Fink's 1997 opera, The Conquistador, and the title role in John Harbison's 1999 The Great Gatsby, based on the novel of the same name.
-Outside opera, he created in 1991 the tenor part in Paul McCartney's Liverpool Oratorio.
+Outside of opera, in 1991 he created the tenor part in Paul McCartney's Liverpool Oratorio.

 At the 1998 Salzburg Festival, Hadley sang the lead tenor role in Weill's Rise and Fall of the City of Mahagonny, a staging that was filmed and commercially released.

 Hadley made many recordings, including bel canto roles conducted by Richard Bonynge, and was selected by Leonard Bernstein to sing the title role of his Candide for his 1989 recording for Deutsche Grammophon.
-London performances of the operetta from that year with the same principal singers, including Hadley, were separately televised and commercially released.
+The London performance of the operetta from that year with the same principal singers, including Hadley, was televised separately and commercially released.

 In addition to operatic performances, Hadley also gave recitals in Europe and the United States, which regularly included American music.
 He performed frequently with the American conductor-pianist Alexander Frey, and at the time of Hadley's death they were planning to record two new solo compact discs of song repertoire of Austria and Hollywood.
 Hadley also performed frequently with pianist Eric Dalheim.

 Divorce and later career

 Following his divorce from Cheryll Drake in 2002, Hadley stopped performing until 2004.

-On July 12, 2004, Hadley, with Sondra Radvanovsky, Marianne Cornetti, John Relyea performed a critically acclaimed Verdi Requiem with the Pittsburgh Symphony Orchestra and the Mendelssohn Choir of Pittsburgh under the direction of Gilbert Levine.
+On July 12, 2004, Hadley, with Sondra Radvanovsky, Marianne Cornetti, and John Relyea performed a critically acclaimed Verdi Requiem with the Pittsburgh Symphony Orchestra and the Mendelssohn Choir of Pittsburgh under the direction of Gilbert Levine.